 I heard some things that day that made me cringe.
-Later on I read worse thoughts on a Facebook group I wanted to join.
-The group was formed to show suppor for the girls and parents of the school, something I felt was a positive, wonderful thing to be a part of.
+Later on, I read worse thoughts on a Facebook group I wanted to join.
+The group was formed to show support for the girls and parents of the school, something I felt was a positive, wonderful thing to be a part of.
 Except, comments such as “a dead Chareidi is a good Chareidi” and “let’s project scenes from Baywatch on their buildings” made me feel so disgusted and embarrassed that my opinion changed.
-My disgust and frustration flew from my fingertips, becoming, as usual, a blogpost.
+My disgust and frustration flew from my fingertips, becoming, as usual, a blog post.

 The intensity of that day ripped me apart and I completely forgot about my life or the lives of anyone living in the war-zone that is Beit Shemesh.

 It was long past midnight and an angel’s life was drawing to a close.
 I sat in the waiting room, taking a break from the pillar of strength I had morphed into.
 I wanted to check back into reality.
 I needed to connect with the real world, where people took deep breathes, related to each other, and didn’t have to say goodbye to their daughter, sister, and friend.

 I checked in with the blogosphere and noticed that people had commented on my post.
 I was excited and curious to see what sort of response I had generated.

 My hands were shaking as I read comment after comment of what felt to be people telling me I’m stupid and invalidating my opinion.
 My words were picked apart and harshly criticized.
 Although most of the article was my ranting thoughts, the point that I wanted to give over was summed up in the last paragraph.

 “Let’s protect all the children.
 Maybe we should start by leaving this sort of discussion outside the park.
 I moved here so that my children could be raised in an environment of tolerance and acceptance.
 That my children could be accepted and so that they could accept others is dependent on what they hear at home, in school and in the park.”